underscoreio/essential-scala/collections/for-comprehensions.md

 Conventional style is to use parentheses when there is only one expression, and to use braces otherwise.

-Note if we omit the `yield` keyword, the final expression is executed for its side-effects, and any result is ignored.
+Note if we omit the `yield` keyword the final expression is executed for its side-effects, and any result is ignored.
 For example, to print the elements of a sequence

 {% highlight scala %}
 scala> for(x <- Seq(1, 2, 3)) println(x)